juniorcaesar/OC-A315-56-327T/README.md

 Not Working:
 * Wi-Fi & Bluetooth (RTL8821CE is not supported on macOS)
 * HDMI (doesn't work on Ice Lake GPU's, they only support DP)
-* Headset mic stops working after a while, use internal mics instead.)
+* Headset mic stops working after a while on Big Sur, it's not working on Monterey at all.
+Use internal mics instead (tested with EarPods.)

 >This is the RELEASE version of OpenCore so you may want to change it to the DEBUG version for troubleshooting.